finbourne/finbourne-notifications-sdk-csharp-preview/sdk/docs/SubscriptionsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SubscriptionsApi(config);
-            var filter = filter_example;  // string | Expression to filter the result set.
-Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>. (optional) var sortBy = sortBy_example;  // string | Fields to order the result set.
-Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\" /> filtering results from LUSID. (optional) var page = page_example;  // string | Encoded page string returned from a previous search result that will retrieve the next page of data.
+            var filter = "filter_example";  // string | Expression to filter the result set.
+Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>. (optional) var sortBy = "sortBy_example";  // string | Fields to order the result set.
+Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\" /> filtering results from LUSID. (optional) var page = "page_example";  // string | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied the filter  field should not be supplied. (optional) var limit = 56;  // int? | The maximum number of subscriptions to retrieve. (optional)

             try